Cinema of West Bengal: Golden era (1952–1981)

 The most well-known Bengali superstars to date have been Uttam Kumar and Soumitra Chatterjee.Uttam is considered the most popular and Soumitra the finest.Suchitra Sen is regarded as the most beautiful and influential actress of Bengali cinema.
 Kumar and Sen were known as "The Eternal Pair" in the late 1950s.
 This pair worked in the 1961 epic Romantic drama Saptapadi (1961 film) by Kar besides others.
 Suchitra Sen got her first International Award for Saat Pake Bandha (1963) by Kar.
 Apart from Sen, Sabitri Chatterjee and Sumitra Devi were very popular actresses.

-Soumitra Chatterjee considered one of the greatest actors in the history of Indian and World Cinema, and the finest actor in the history of Bengali cinema left an indelible mark on every role he played.
-An artist of unparalleled depth and versatility, he became the quintessential face of Satyajit Ray’s masterpieces and a defining force in Bengali cinema for over six decades.
+Soumitra Chatterjee, who was considered one of the greatest actors in the history of Indian and world cinema, became a recurring face of Satyajit Ray’s works and a prominent force in Bengali cinema for over sixty years.